-From the landing page, in the top-right corner, you can select the system that you want to monitor.
-Click the icon to update data on the page.
-In the top-left corner, you can select the application that you want to monitor.
+In the Pega Predictive Diagnostic Cloud™ (PDC) header, you can select the system that you want to monitor.
+In the top-left corner of the landing page, you can select the application that you want to monitor.

 The performance statistics are divided into the following categories of cases:

 - Alarms – Represent high-urgency issues in your system that should be quickly resolved.

 - Application Logic – Represents issues that are related to the configuration that is used to incorporate the business logic in your application.

 - Connectors – Represent issues that are related to the connectors that are used in your application.